Learn about research

 20 million people in the UK live with chronic diseases which can have a major impact on their quality of life and family.
 Joining the bank means you are helping the future development of healthcare provision and the long-term prevention and treatment of disease.

 Your sample is turned into a unique ID so the research team will not know who you are.
 If you match their criteria you will then be invited to take part in the study.
 You decide whether to participate and will only be invited to a maximum of four studies a year.
-Find out more.
+Visit the NIHR BioResource centre website to find out more.

 Our knowledge of dementia currently lags behind that of other major conditions, such as cancer or heart disease.
-This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society have developed Join Dementia Research, a service which allows people to register their interest in participating in dementia research and be matched to suitable studies.
+This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society has developed Join Dementia Research.
+It's a service that allows people to register their interest in participating in dementia research and be matched to suitable studies.

 Everybody now has that chance to see what dementia research is taking place, both in their local area and across the nation.
 The service connects researchers with people who want to participate in studies.